drittich/DnsTube/README.md

 ## Building

-This solution was built using Visual Studio 2019.
-It's probably best to use 2019 or later.
+This solution can be built using Visual Studio 2022.

 ## The Name